 Stephanie works in the event planning industry where she coordinates conferences for scientists and on occasions, weddings.
 She’s currently applying for a master’s program in higher education and student affairs, with a goal to create events at the university level.
 She loves to travel and is eager to plan her next big trip (most likely to Asia!).
 She considers herself to be a dog whisperer and loves late night talk shows.
 During her free time, she enjoys going to concerts and musicals but also staying active through volleyball and hot yoga.

 What does ‘sustainability’ mean to you?

 It’s one part ‘awareness’ and one part ‘action.’
 You can’t have one without the other.
-In my life, it’s living in such a way where my impact isn’t harmful for future generations, whether it’s the effects on people or the environment.
+In my life, it’s living in such a way where my impact isn’t harmful to future generations, whether it’s the effects on people or the environment.
 It’s about being aware of what I consume.

 When did you become aware of the impact of your consumption?

 It has always been in the background of how I wanted to live.
-I am a product of secondhand shopping, something I was exposed to as a young child, so that shows in how I shop and why I enjoy thrifting.
+I am a product of secondhand shopping, something I was exposed to as a young child, so that shows up in how I shop and why I enjoy thrifting.
 Thrifting has always been really neat to me; I love to do it, but I didn’t begin to take more action until recently.

 We love that thrifting is a great alternative to fast fashion.
 Do you thrift for sustainable reasons?

 Growing up, my family didn’t thrift for sustainability purposes, we were just trying to survive.
 We had all our basic needs, but if I wanted a little something extra and I knew I could find it for 75% off at a thrift store, then sweet.
 Now, as a young adult, I thrift for both financial and sustainability reasons.
 My purchases are made with the mindset that I will wear an item for the rest of my life, or until it reaches the end of its life cycle…or I no longer fit it.
 It has also helped me revolutionize my style.